 If you were injured in the line of duty, know that you’re not alone.

 At the Law Offices of Robert E. Wisniewski, our skilled Arizona workers’ compensation lawyers are ready to discuss your legal options after a line-of-duty injury or illness.
 Whether you were hurt breaking up a fight or hit by a reckless driver on the road, we can help you file a claim for workers’ compensation and make sure you get the full benefits you’re owed.

-For over 43 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including police officers, peace officers, sheriff’s deputies, highway patrol officers, rangers, marshalls, detectives and other law enforcement personnel.
+For 45 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including police officers, peace officers, sheriff’s deputies, highway patrol officers, rangers, marshalls, detectives and other law enforcement personnel.

 Workers’ compensation is all we do, and we do it well.

 Without professional representation, many injured workers fail to receive the justice and compensation they deserve.